TypicalMango/TypicalMango/README.md

 - 👋 Hi, I’m @TypicalMango
-- 👀 I’m interested in web development, artificial intelligence and machine learning
+- 👀 I’m interested in web development, data science, artificial intelligence and machine learning
-- 🌱 I’m currently learning ml, java, html, css
+- 🌱 I’m currently learning ml, html, css
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me 8847561549